 Is Dry Needling Really Effective?

-Without a doubt, especially when it is part of a larger, comprehensive treatment regiment.
-At Axes, our Union, MO physical therapists only use techniques and practices that have been proven to work through extensive research.
+Absolutely, especially when combined with other pain management and mobility techniques.
+At Axes, our Union, MO physical therapists only develop plans that have been proven to work through extensive research.
 Studies have demonstrated that trigger point dry needling effectively reduces pain and improves function.

 How Long Do The Needles Stay in For?
 How Deep They Go?